Lewes Road: History

 A route has existed for centuries between Brighton and Lewes, the county town of East Sussex (and historically of Sussex as a whole), which is 7+1/2 mi to the northeast.
 The historic route to Lewes ran in a more easterly direction on a drove road across the South Downs; it still exists as footpaths and byways.
 It was travelled regularly by the wives of Brighton fishermen, who carried the fish to market at Lewes: fishermen were known locally as "jugs" or "juggs", and the eastern section of the old route is called Juggs Road.
 It lay further south, followed a different valley and entered Lewes at Southover.
-The present road, which takes a north–northeasterly course from the centre of Brighton as far as Falmer, existed by the 18th century and became a turnpike in 1770; the toll gate at the Lewes end survives, but that at Brighton—near the Bear Inn—is no longer standing.
+The present road, which takes a north–northeasterly course along a valley from the centre of Brighton as far as Falmer, existed by the 18th century and became a turnpike in 1770; the toll gate at the Lewes end survives, but that at Brighton—near the Bear Inn—is no longer standing.
+An intermittent stream flowed along this valley, and the Wellesbourne (another intermittent river which flowed along the London Road valley) met it at the area now known as The Level.
+Before it was landscaped in the 19th century this was a swampy, flood-prone marsh.

 Development of Lewes Road started at the south end, closest to the centre of Brighton, and was confined to the east side at first because the open ground of The Level was to the west.
 Until the creation of "Greater Brighton" in 1928, when the borough of Brighton absorbed territory from several surrounding parishes, the borough boundary was at Bear Road.
 North of this was the parish of Preston, which was wholly absorbed by Brighton in 1928.
 This section remained undeveloped (apart from Preston Barracks) until the 1890s, when the area east of Lewes Road was developed with housing and industry.
 Further north, the road was flanked on both sides by undeveloped downland.
 The present Moulsecoomb area was an outlying part of Patcham parish, with scattered farm cottages and a 16th-century manor house, and the land south of Moulsecoomb and east of Lewes Road now covered by the Bevendean estate was in Falmer parish.
 In 1940 it was "a small settlement with an 18th-century farmhouse".